11 of the Best Day Trips from Avignon, France

 These are the most recommended travel options to get from Avignon to Les Baux-de-Provence on a day trip;

-By tour: You can combine guided tours to Les Baux-de-Provence with other areas within Provence, but this will depend on your circumstances and be best chosen by you to suit your preferences.
+• By tour: You can combine guided tours to Les Baux-de-Provence with other areas within Provence, but this will depend on your circumstances and will be best chosen by you to suit your preferences.

-With only a 20-minute separating Les Baux-de-Provence and Saint-Rémy-de-Provence, I recommend combining the two for a day trip from Avignon.
+Recommendation: With only an 18-minute drive separating Les Baux-de-Provence and Saint-Rémy-de-Provence, I recommend combining the two for a day trip from Avignon.

 Final thoughts